Nominee Shareholder Service

 For an annual fee, Formacompany & Co Ltd can provide a corporate nominee in whose name the shares of any given company will be registered.

 Formacompany & Co Ltd will then draw up a Declaration of Trust in favour of the beneficial owner, which provides that Formacompany Nominees Ltd will vote the shares in accordance with the nominee’s instructions; and will assign all profits payable on the shares (e.g. dividend income) to the beneficial owner.
-Formacompany Nominees Ltd will act as nominee shareholder for your company.
+Formacompany Nominees Ltd will act as a nominee shareholder for your company.
 The provision of nominee shareholder services in connection with the formation of UK companies is invariably required by clients seeking legitimate confidentiality of ownership.

 Formacompany Nominees Ltd are professionals who hold the shares registered in our name for the benefit of another.